Nico-Strella/myBudget_frontend/README.md

 ### Filtered Home
 ![Filtered Home](https://user-images.githubusercontent.com/29281712/151762414-006b2449-eefe-41f1-99e5-58be92bdf258.jpg)

 _NOTE: This is an app that I made for fun for my personal use.
-Feel free to fork the code and make the changes that you want for you._
+Feel free to fork the code and make the changes that you want for you.
+This app run on flutter 2._

+_To run it just clone the project, go to mybudget folder and once there execute the command: 'flutter run' or you can build the project with 'flutter build apk' for android and install it in your android device_